rust-lang/rfcs/text/3446-store.md

 This would require a `Sync` type to implement `Store` twice (once for immutable references, and once for mutable references) and would make it more difficult to declare bounds when using it.

+It also does not resolve the issue that a possible `resolve_mut` method runs afoul of the Stacked Borrows model, as illustrated above, and may not be compatible with `noalias`.

 ##  Typed Handles